-My good friend, next-door neighbor, and sometime cooking student, Mike (above), knows that if you really don’t want to make pie dough, it’s fine with me that you use purchased refrigerator case pie dough (not frozen).
+My good friend, next-door neighbor, and sometime cooking student, Mike (below), knows that if you really don’t want to make pie dough, it’s fine with me that you use purchased refrigerator case pie dough (not frozen).
 I’d love for you to bake pie however it happens.
 Hopefully next time –or sometime–you’ll try to make dough; practice definitely improves the product.
 Take it from me.

 above: Mike and me